Todd2112/My-Portfolio/SEO_Agent/README.md

 ## 🖥️ Demo Interface (Streamlit)

-For demonstration purposes, the interface uses **Streamlit**, providing a fast, intuitive way to interact with the Full SEO Agent.
+For demonstration purposes, the interface utilizes **Streamlit**, providing a fast, intuitive way to interact with the Full SEO Agent.
 Streamlit enables live keyword tracking, content analysis, and AI-powered rewriting in a simple, tabbed interface.

-**Note:** Streamlit is demo-focused.
+**Note:** Streamlit serves as a demonstration tool.
 The underlying architecture is **fully modular** and can be replaced with a professional front-end using HTML, JavaScript, React, or any framework to meet enterprise deployment standards.

 ---